A Hierarchical Architecture for Neural Materials: Results

-\mypara{Real \ac{BTF} results} The input to our neural method framework is a 7D parameter set that can be obtained using either synthetic datasets or real-measured BTF.
-We used examples from UBO 2014 dataset \cite{UBO2014} to exemplify the effectiveness of our model regardless of the input source.
-The rendered results of BTF samples are shown in \figref{fig_BTF} for only a single level because the dataset does not include multi-resolution measurements.
-In comparison with NeuMIP as the baseline, our method performs better and matches the overall color more accurately.

 \mypara{Quantitative evaluation} We also measure the numerical error of our neural method when compared to the reference.
 Our method performance in comparison with NeuMIP is listed in \tableref{table_error} using both MSE loss (Means Square Error) and perceptual loss LPIPS (Learned Perceptual Image Patch Similarity).
 This shows the overall average on the whole dataset and our method always outperforms NeuMIP using the same configuration.
 Later, in \tableref{table_LoD} we demonstrate the scores of multiple scales of ours and NeuMIP model using the different levels of detail from the reference dataset.
-This is computed using the images in \figref{fig_LoD}.